edwinacunav/hiddenchest/README.md

 It will create a build directory where it will run CMake and later execute make to compile the HiddenChest binary.
 If succeeded it will move the binary executable file to the root directory for you.

 Take in consideration that you need Ancurio's SDL_sound fork installed on your system.
 Your OS package manager, i.e. pacman or apt-get, might offer you to install a default version of SDL_sound.
 DO NOT INSTALL IT!
-Both mkxp and mkxpplus will fail for sure if you do not follow my advice!
+Both mkxp and HiddenChest will fail for sure if you do not follow my advice!

 Search for `set(MRIVERSION` in the CMakeLists.txt file to set a different version of Ruby.
 Default version is 2.5 now.